granitba/simple_socket/README.md

 # Simple socket

-This is a very simple php tcp socket script, that listens on a certain port for tcp packets.
+This is a simple php tcp socket script, that listens on a certain port for tcp packets.

 ## Usage
 Navigate in to the directory where the project is located and open a terminal, where you will type this: